zqmillet/JournalAnalysis/Readme.md

 This `Reamdme.md` file contains the report.
 If you want get the `.pdf` file of the report, please clone this repository and compile the `main.tex` file with `xelatex`.

 ## Notice
 Some information of this report is from full papers, but this repository does not contain these full papers.
-If you want to obtain these full papers, you can use the **BibTeXTools** or **JabRef** to download them with `.bib` files which are in this repository.
+If you want to obtain these full papers, you can use the [BibTeXTools][BibTeXTools] or [JabRef][JabRef] to download them with `.bib` files which are in this repository.

 ## Report
 ### Proceedings of the IEEE
 > The most highly-cited general interest journal in electrical engineering and computer science, the [Proceedings of the IEEE][POTI] is the best way to stay informed on an exemplary range of topics.
 This journal also holds the distinction of having the longest useful archival life of any EE or computer related journal in the world!
-Since 1913, the Proceedings of the IEEE has been the leading journal to provide in-depth tutorial and review coverage of the technical developments that shape our world.
+Since 1913, the [Proceedings of the IEEE][POTI] has been the leading journal to provide in-depth tutorial and review coverage of the technical developments that shape our world.

 |Year      | Impact Factor | Total Articles | Total Cites|
 |:---:     | :---:         | :---:          | :---:      |